ohwgiles/laminar/README.md

 `make install` includes a systemd unit file.
 If you intend to use it, consider creating a new user `laminar` or modifying the user specified in the unit file.

+## Packaging for distributions

+The `pkg` directory contains shell scripts which use docker to build native packages (deb,rpm) for common Linux distributions.
+Note that these are very simple packages which may not completely conform to the distribution's packaging guidelines, however they may serve as a starting point for creating an official package, or may be useful if the official package lags.